 Some common medical problems at this age may need a doctor's attention, including:

-- diarrhea and vomiting, which could be caused by an infection of the digestive tract and can put your infant at risk for dehydration
+- diarrhea and vomiting, which could be caused by an infection and put your infant at risk for dehydration

 - ear infections.
-A baby with an ear infection may become irritable; fever may or may not be present.
+A baby with an ear infection may become irritable, and may or may not have a fever.

 - rashes, which are common in infants.
-Some may not seem to bother your baby, but skin conditions like eczema can result in dry, scaly patches that are itchy and uncomfortable.
-Your doctor can tell you which lotions, creams, and soaps to use.
+Some may not seem to bother your baby, but skin conditions like eczema can result in dry, itchy skin.
+Your doctor can recommend which lotions, creams, and soaps to use.

 - upper respiratory tract infections (including the common cold), which affect infants just like the rest of us.
-Since babies can't blow their own noses, you'll have to handle clearing mucus with a rubber bulb aspirator.
+Since babies can't blow their own noses, you may need to help clear mucus with a rubber bulb aspirator.
 Don't give your baby any medications without checking first with your doctor.
-Call the pediatrician's office immediately if baby develops a cough, refuses to eat, has a rectal temperature above 100.4ºF (38ºC), or is excessively cranky or sleepy.
+Call the pediatrician's office immediately if baby has difficulty breathing, refuses to eat, has a rectal temperature above 100.4ºF (38ºC), or is excessively cranky or sleepy.

 Again, don't hesitate to contact the doctor's office about any health or behavior concerns.